 On some problems, the judges may relax these requirements if they are considered inconsequential to the judging process.
 However you should not rely upon such relaxation.

-11. Your code will be compiled for judging as follows:
+12. Your code will be compiled for judging as follows:

-''' C: gcc -02 -std=gnu99 -static yourFileName -lm C++: g++ -02 -std=gnu++11 -static yourFileName Java: javac -encoding UTF-8 -sourcepath . -d . yourFileName For Java, the compiled code will be executed using the command: java XX:+UseSerialGC -Xss64m -Xms1024m -Xmx1024m yourClassName '''
+''' C: gcc -02 -std=gnu99 -static yourFileName -lm C++: g++ -02 -std=gnu++14 -static yourFileName

+Java: javac -encoding UTF-8 -sourcepath . -d . yourFileName '''